Cristian-Nass/flowbox-react-vite/README.md

 ### `IMPORTANT`

 After the npm install if get any Error.\
-run: npm i @testing-library/react-hooks --force \
+Run: npm i @testing-library/react-hooks --force \
 Apparently, this package has little problem with React +18 but it's not any problem, this is a unit test package for react custom-hook, and exist in the dev-Dependencies.